johannschopplich/toon/SPEC.md

 Decoders MUST reject any other escape sequence and unterminated strings.

+Tabs are allowed inside quoted strings and as a declared delimiter; they MUST NOT be used for indentation (Section 12).

 ### 7.2 Quoting Rules for String Values (Encoding)

 A string value MUST be quoted if any of the following is true: